JDKoder/RoundKeeper/README.md

 RoundKeeper
 ===========
-Essentially this is really a practice project for TDD/BDD.
-So far so good.
+This is a java application that uses SWT to render game keeper tools for tabletop games (mainly D&D).

 For sanity's sake, all NPC/PC's (Non/Player-Characters) are henceforth referred to as Actors.

+Currently Features:
-A round keeper for tabletop games where there is an initiative order.
+A round keeper for tabletop games where there is mutable turn order.
 The interface provides controls to
 - Add/Remove Actors to the intiative order on the fly
 - Modify an Actors initiative on the fly.
 - Track who's turn it is
-- Add other statistics to be tracked
-- Modify statistics of any Actors

 Currently Working On:
-Implementing Spring for IOC
+View structure strategy (code scalability)

 Dependencies
 ----